When my husband received orders for Soto Cano Air Force Base in Honduras, we were confused.

 However, the collective view of that region is starting to shift.
 Tourism is picking up across Central America, especially in Honduras and Belize.

 I’m sure there are bad areas and bad people in Honduras, just like are here in our own country.
-But in my admittedly limited experience, I feel that it’s as safe as some cities I’ve been in the U.S.
+But in my admittedly limited experience, I feel that it’s as safe as some cities I’ve been to in the U.S.

 One of the reasons the tourism industry is expanding across Honduras is due to the fact that it’s insanely affordable.

-According to Budget Your Trip, traveling cities in Honduras cost less than $25 per day.
+According to Budget Your Trip, traveling through cities in Honduras cost less than $25 per day.
 Compare that to $236 per day to travel through France or $159 per day for Italy.
 It’s literally a fraction of the cost!

 It’s Full of Good & Kind People